 essentially means the hotel can still charge you as much even though there’s only one adult in the

 Furthermore, you should also look out for hotels and/or resorts that offer a discounted rate when you bring more than one child.
 This can help keep costs to a minimum, particularly if you do need to pay extra because you’re traveling alone.
+The place should also have urgent care wy hospitals in case of emergency.

 Finding Company and Comfort